 Finding the relevant content of a document

-metadata discovery technology offered by Connexor is one, effective way to ensure that the search system retrieves the most relevant documents matching the search criteria.
+For accurate search results, it is crucial to know what the most relevant content of the document is.
+The sophisticated metadata discovery technology offered by Connexor is one, effective way to ensure that the search system retrieves the most relevant documents matching the search criteria.
+Language identification and document classification narrow down the group of valid documents.
+When displaying search results automatic summarization allows a quick generation of brief overlook on the document content.